arshad33199/Book-Recommender/README.md

   * Numpy: For some math operations
   * Matplotlib: For data visualization.
   * Seaborn : For data visualization.
-  * ipywidgets: for intractive plots.
+  * ipywidgets: for interactive plots.

 ## Feature Selection: